The Fanimatrix: Production

 The Fanimatrix was filmed in New Zealand.
-With an estimated budget of $800NZ ($500US), most of which spent on wardrobe and props, the fan film was shot on a single CCD Sony camcorder on DV tape.
+With an estimated budget of NZ$800 (US$), most of which spent on wardrobe and props, the fan film was shot on a single CCD Sony camcorder on DV tape.
 Using guerrilla filmmaking techniques, the film-makers worked over the course of nine nights to finish the project.
 The fight sequences were choreographed using the same wushu martial arts used in the feature films.
 The final product was edited on Adobe Premiere, AfterFX and AlamDV Special FX and premiered online on 27 September 2003, distributed via BitTorrent, Kazaa and the eDonkey network.
-As of 2022, it is the oldest torrent file still being actively distributed.
+As of 2023, it is the oldest torrent file still being actively distributed.